PET FRIENDLY ACCOMMODATION - TEN OF THE BEST

 Lough Arrow Castlebaldwin via Boyle Co Sligo

 Since 1978, Christy and Moira Tighe have welcomed guests to this special place in the hills just above Lough Arrow.
-Although it has grown dramatically recently, it has always been a luxurious retreat and the Tighes have a whole fistful of USPs to offer, including fine dining (with a stunning view) and an exceptional standard of housekeeping.
+Although it has grown dramatically since then, it has always been a luxurious retreat and the Tighes have a whole fistful of USPs to offer, including fine dining (with a stunning view) and an exceptional standard of housekeeping.
 Not, perhaps, the kind of place you’d expect to welcome dogs…but not only are dogs welcome here, but owners are actually encouraged to bring them along and they are permitted to stay (under supervision) in the bedrooms.
 There’s plenty of space for walking around the hotel grounds and, as well as having a spa for human guests, pooch pampering is offered too, courtesy of professional dog groomer Blathnaid O’Connell who previously ran a veterinary practice in Dublin.
 The area around Cromleach is beautiful and unspoilt, and it’s a good area for walking – in fact walking breaks are another speciality of this unusual hotel.

 Lough Inagh Lodge WEST